pampiridam/pampiridam.github.io/README.md

 #### TODO
-- get data from `http://www.brussels-cello-duo.com/#!music-lessons/c4x0` and create menu based on sections on that site
-- fix rwd nav to work on subpages -> at the moment it seems to be just on the front page. weird as f*@k.
+- fix rwd nav to work on subpages -> at the moment it seems to be just on the front page. kinda weirdo now.